SWalls/SelfDrivingCarND/Projects/Behavioral Cloning/writeup_report.md

 ![alt text][image1]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to correct itself if it got off track.
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like starting from the right side of the track:

 ![alt text][image2]
 ![alt text][image3]